frameworklabs/SynchrosphereDemo/README.md

 Let's extend the last demo by having the robot blink while it is driving.
 When it is driving forward, it should blink green, when driving backward red.
 The blinking frequency should increase on higher speeds and if the robot does not move, the led should stay white instead without blinking.

-The only change needed is to extend the `Actuator` activity with another concurrent trail which runs the `BlinkController`:
+The only change needed is the extension of the `Actuator` activity by another concurrent trail to run a  `BlinkController`:

 ```Swift
 activity (name.Actuator, [name.speed, name.heading]) { val in